roshaan7zafar/Pneumonia-Chest-X-Ray/README.md

 From your findings in the EDA component of this project, curate the appropriate training and validation sets for classifying pneumonia.
 Be sure to take the following into consideration:

+  • Distribution of diseases other than pneumonia that are present in both datasets

+  • Demographic information, image view positions, and number of images per patient in each set

+  • Distribution of pneumonia-positive and pneumonia-negative cases in each dataset